 Brian Rice is a freelance percussionist with a B.M. in Percussion Performance and Ethnomusicology from the Oberlin Conservatory of Music.
 A well-rounded musician, Brian is a highly acclaimed performer, educator and recording artist adept at numerous musical styles ranging from classical and jazz, to Latin, Afro-Cuban, and Brazilian, to contemporary and experimental music.

 Brian's study of the pandeiro began in 1986 when the Sao Paulo State University percussion ensemble visited Oberlin and percussionist/composer Carlos Stasi, then a student at SPSU, gave Brian a quick pandeiro lesson after the concert.
 Since then Brian's obsession with the pandeiro has led him to study with Guello, Marcos Suzano, Airto, Sregio Krakowski, Claudio Bueno and Clarice Magalhaes, and his prowess on the instrument has led him to perform with numerous Brazilian artists including, Rogerio Souza, Jovino Santos Neto, Paulo Sergio Santos, Danilo Brito, Dudu Maia, Almir Cortes, Hamilton de Holanda, Edinho Gerber, Ze Barbero, and Jorge Alabe.
-It was studies with Marcos Suzano that inspired Brian to expand his use of the pandeiro outside the Brazilian music world and apply it to Balkan, Celtic, Middle Eastern, Spanish, and Cuban music with great effect.
-Brian is the pandeiro instructor at www.cubraz.com where you will find several instrucional videos on a range of topics about the pandeiro.
+In 2017 Brian was invited to tour with the Danilo Brito Quintet performing at the Lincoln Center, Kennedy Center and Savannah Music Festival and for NPR's Tiny Desk Concerts.

-Brian currently performs with Cascada de Flores (Mexican and Cuban music), Mike Marshall and Choro Famoso, Wake the Dead (a blend of Grateful Dead songs and Celtic music), The Berkeley Choro Ensemble, Samba Rio,The Berkeley Choro Ensemble, Michael Smolens' octet Kriya and his trio Bal-du-kor, and the Nuvo Chamber Trio, Potaje (Spanish flamenco and Latin music), and Orchestrating Excellence (performing organizational development workshops for businesses).
+Brian currently performs with Tres Baias, Cascada de Flores, Danilo Brito, Mike Marshall and Choro Famoso, Wake the Dead, The Berkeley Choro Ensemble, Samba Rio, Mariah Parker Indo-Latin Ensemble and Orchestrating Excellence (performing organizational development workshops for businesses).